 - 8.5 Permission is sought for the use of the property as a Sui Generis HMO for 7 persons.
 The property is currently considered to have a lawful use as a self-contained dwelling (Class C3), however, an extant permission for flexible C3/C4 use has already established the acceptability of a HMO in the area and presents a fallback position which should be given significant weight in the consideration. - 8.6 Policy PCS20 of the Portsmouth Plan states that applications for change of use to a HMO will only be permitted where the community is not already imbalanced by a concentration of such uses, or where the development would not create an imbalance.
 The adopted Houses in Multiple Occupation SPD (as amended October 2019), sets out how Policy PCS20 will be implemented and details how the City Council will apply this policy to all planning applications for HMO uses.
 The SPD states that a community will be considered to be imbalanced where more than 10% of residential properties within the area surrounding the application site (within a 50m radius) are already in HMO use. - 8.7 It should be noted that HMO use has already been granted at this property and therefore there would be no further increase in the numbers of HMOs should this application be granted.
-Therefore, it would not be sustainable at appeal, or reasonable in a costs defence, to refuse this application under Policy PCS20 (Mixed and Balanced Communities). - 8.8 Based on information held by the City Council, of the 65 properties within a 50 metre radius of the application site, 2 property has been identified as an HMO in lawful use.
-Therefore, the existing number of HMOs equates to 3.07% of the properties within the search area.
-The addition of the application property would result in one additional property being an HMO within the 50m radius (4.6%) which, regardless of the fallback falls below the 10% threshold limit above which an area is considered to be imbalanced.
+Therefore, it would not be sustainable at appeal, or reasonable in a costs defence, to refuse this application under Policy PCS20 (Mixed and Balanced Communities). - 8.8 Based on information held by the City Council, of the 24 properties within a 50 metre radius of the application site, 1 property has been identified as an HMO in lawful use, the application property No. 57 Northern Parade.
+Therefore, the existing number of HMOs equates to 0.24% of the properties within the search area.
+The addition of the application property would result in no change to the percentage of properties being an HMO within the 50m radius (0.24%) which, regardless of the fallback falls below the 10% threshold limit above which an area is considered to be imbalanced.